From BR Bullpen

 After his fine performance in AA in 2009, Ramos almost made the Twins' roster out of spring training in 2010, after batting .400 in the Grapefruit League.
 The Twins' brass decided to send him to AAA to start the year, so that he could play every day while Drew Butera backed up Joe Mauer in the majors.
 He had a tough first month for the Rochester Red Wings, batting only .179, but he was recalled to Minnesota on May 2 when Mauer was bothered by a heel injury.
 Inserted immediately into the lineup, he went 4 for 5 in his first game, becoming the first member of the Twins to collect 4 hits in his debut since Hall of Famer Kirby Puckett in 1984; he was also the first catcher in American League history to do so.
 The Twins beat the Cleveland Indians 8-3 that day.
 In his second game on May 3, he went 3 for 4 in a 10-4 win over the Detroit Tigers.
 Of his 7 hits over his first 9 major league at-bats, 3 were doubles.
 He returned to Rochester after a brief stay in the big leagues, then on July 29 was dealt to the Washington Nationals in return for closer Matt Capps.
 He hit his first major league homer off R.A.
 Dickey of the New York Mets on September 8th.

 Wilson began the 2012 season as the Nationals' starting catcher, but his year came to a premature end on May 12th, when he twisted his knee going back to pick up a passed ball that had rolled to the screen at Great American Ballpark in Cincinnati, OH.
 He was diagnosed with a torn anterior cruciate ligament, a season-ending injury.
 In 25 games, he was hitting .265/.354/.398 with 3 homers and 10 RBI.
-He was back with the Nats at the start of the 2013 season, but suffered another injury after only 14 games, this time a strained left hamstring. he was out from mid-May to the start of July, but marked his return to action with a go-ahead three-run homer against the Milwaukee Brewers on July 4th.
+He was back with the Nats at the start of the 2013 season, but suffered another injury after only 14 games, this time a strained left hamstring.
+He was out from mid-May to the start of July, but marked his return to action with a go-ahead three-run homer against the Milwaukee Brewers on July 4th.
+He played 78 games and hit .272/.307/.470 with 16 homers and 59 RBI, but his absence had been very costly, as the Nationals had fallen well back of the NL East lead when he was out and were unable to make up the lost ground after his return.
+More injury trouble followed in 2014 as he broke his hamate bone on Opening Day, leaving the catching duties to fellow Venezuelans Jose Lobaton and Sandy Leon in his absence.